 Smart media buying helps you get more for your advertising spend.
 But you need to know if you are getting the best value for the lowest price.
 Advertising and marketing money is usually a substantial and necessary part of the budget of your business.
 So you need to understand what to look for when buying TV, newspaper, magazine or other mass media.
 Most companies and even agencies do not know how to effectively buy media.
 They usually end up paying the price displayed on a media rate card.

 Understanding a Media Rate Card

-Make sure you understand the terms and conditions of advertising with the media organisation before placing your ad.
+Make sure you understand the terms and conditions of advertising with the media organization before placing your ad.
 If there is a conflict between the insertion order and the media rate card, the latter will be the deciding factor.
 This does not mean that prices on the rate card are fixed.
-First time ad bookers are offered special rates and other discounts.
+First-time ad bookers are offered special rates and other discounts.

 How and Why Media Rates are Negotiable